-- 7.1 The School District and the applicable Local Government shall: (1) establish a process to determine the need for, and timing of, on-site and off-site improvements necessary to support new schools, proposed expansions or redevelopment of an existing school effecting capacity; and (2) identify the entity or entities responsible for constructing, operating and maintaining the required improvements in accordance with Sections 1013.33(3)(d) and 163.31777(2)(d), F.S.
-To the extent provided for in Section 1013.51(1)(b), F.S., the School District may pay its proportionate share of the costs for such on-site and off-site infrastructure improvements.
-Board and the County will jointly determine the need for, and timing of, on site and off-site infrastructure improvements necessary to serve each new school or the proposed renovation, or expansion of an existing school, and will enter into a written agreement as to the timing and location, and the entity or entities responsible for constructing; 'operating and maintaining the required improvements. - 7.2 The Parties and other governmental agencies and boards of the state may expend funds, separately or collectively, by contract or agreement, for the placement, paving, or maintaining of any road, byway, or sidewalk if the road, byway or sidewalk is contiguous to or runs through the property of any educational plant or for the maintenance or improvement of the property of any educational plant or of any facility on such property.
-Expenditures may also be made for sanitary sewer, water, stormwater, and utility improvements upon, or contiguous to, any existing or proposed educational plant. - 7.3 In accordance with 1013.51 (1)(b), The School District may pay its proportionate share of the cost of on-site and off-site system improvements necessitated by the educational facility development, but the School District is not required to pay for or install any improvements that exceed those required to meet the on-site and off-site needs of a new public educational facility or an expanded site, nor address existing facility or service backlogs or deficits. - Section 78.
+- 7.1 The School District and the applicable Local Government shall: (1) establish a process to determine the need for, and timing of, on-site and off-site improvements necessary to support new schools, proposed expansions or redevelopment of an existing school effecting capacity; and (2) identify the entity or entities responsible for constructing, operating and maintaining the required improvements In conjunction with the preliminary consistency determination described in Section 6, the School District and affected Local Government will jointly determine the need for and timing of on-site improvements to public facilities necessary to support each new school or the proposed significant renovation of an existing school, and will enter into a written agreement, or amend a current agreement, if applicable, to be consistent with this Agreement as to the timing, location, and the party or parties responsible for funding, construction, operation and maintaining the required improvements in accordance with Sections 1013.33(3)(d) and 163.31777(2)(d), F.S.
+To the extent provided for in Section 1013.51(1)(b), F.S., the School District may pay its proportionate share of the costs for such on site and off-site infrastructure improvements. - 7.2 The Parties and other governmental agencies and boards of the state may expend funds, separately or collectively, by contract or agreement, for the placement, paving, or maintaining of any road, byway, or sidewalk if the road, byway or sidewalk is contiguous to or runs through the property of any educational plant or for the maintenance or improvement of the property of any educational plant or of any facility on such property.
+Expenditures may also be made for sanitary sewer, water, stormwater, and utility improvements upon, or contiguous to, any existing or proposed educational plant. - 7.3 In accordance with 1013.51 (1)(b), The School District may pay its proportionate share of the cost of on-site and off-site system improvements necessitated by the educational facility development, but the School District is not required to pay for or install any improvements that exceed those required to meet the on-site and off-site needs of a new public educational facility or an expanded site, nor address existing facility or service backlogs or deficits.

+Section 8.
 Local Planning Agency Review of Comprehensive Plan Amendments, Rezonings, and Developments of Regional Impact Which Increase Residential Density.
-Approvals - a.8.1 School District Representation on the Local Planning Agency.
-As provided by Section 163.3174, F.S., as may be amended from time to time, the County Local Governments will include a nonvoting representative appointed by the